chpolste/flottplot/README.UI.md

 - Dictionaries (=objects) are enclosed in curly braces, the associations are separated by commas, the association operator is a colon.
   E.g. `{ "foo": "bar", "bar": "baz" }`.
 - Named arguments in calls are not allowed and the order of arguments must be followed exactly.
+  Use a `null` value to skip an argument if you want to set a subsequent one.
 - If an argument is set to `null` or not specified, a default value is used.
 - All whitespace (including linebreaks) is contracted.
   I.e., a single space is treated exactly the same as e.g. 2 linebrakes, 5 spaces and a tab are.
   Indentation has no attached semantics.
 - Trailing commas in lists, etc. are ignored.

+Optional arguments in functions calles are denoted in this reference by enclosing them with angular brackets.

+## bind

+    bind(key, element, action)

+Bind key to trigger the action on an element.
+A list of available key names is available [here](https://developer.mozilla.org/en-US/docs/Web/API/KeyboardEvent/key/Key_Values).

+Known issue: actions will not trigger if the focus is on an element of the UI (e.g. if a dropdown menu is selected).

 ## calendar